 Table of Contents

-The French love affair with burgers
+The Love Affair with burgers

 Anyway, back to lunch, we placed our orders and one by one everyone’s food arrived except mine.
 I realized afterward that this was a rather lucky escape.
 While I was busy encouraging everyone to eat while their food was warm, I suddenly noticed that all the French people at the table were eating their burgers with a knife and fork!